Morristown, New Jersey: 18th century

-Nineteenth century
+19th century

 The idea for constructing the Morris Canal is credited to Morristown businessman George P. Macculloch, who in 1822 convened a group to discuss his concept for a canal.
 The group included Governor of New Jersey Isaac Halstead Williamson, which led to approval of the proposal by the New Jersey Legislature later that year.
 The canal was used for a century.

 In July 1825 during his 15 month return tour of the United States, the Marquis de Lafayette returned to Morristown, where a ball was held in his honor at the 1807 Sansay House on DeHart Street (the edifice still stands as of 2011).

 In 1827, St. Peter's Episcopal Church was founded at the behest of Bishop George Washington Doane and many prominent Morristown Families, including George P. Macculloch, of the Morris Canal.
 When the Church was rebuilt by the then-internationally famous architectural firm, McKim, Mead and White, beginning in 1889, the congregation erected one of the United States finest church buildings –a stone, English-gothic church complete with fined stained glass, and a long, decorated interior.

 Antoine le Blanc, a French immigrant laborer, murdered the Sayre family and their servant (or possibly slave), Phoebe.
 He was tried and convicted of murder of the Sayres (but not of Phoebe) on August 13, 1833.
 On September 6, 1833, Le Blanc became the last person hanged on the Morristown Green.
 Until late 2006, the house where the murders were committed was known as "Jimmy's Haunt," which is purported to be haunted by Phoebe's ghost because her murder never saw justice.
 Jimmy's Haunt was torn down to make way for a bank in 2007.

 Samuel F. B. Morse and Alfred Vail built the first telegraph at the Speedwell Ironworks in Morristown on January 6, 1838.
 The first telegraph message was A patient waiter is no loser.
-The first public demonstration of the invention occurred five days later as an early step toward the information age.
+The first public demonstration of the invention occurred five days later as an early step toward the Information Age.